This is the user manual for the Option Strategy Payoff Calculator.

 You can ignore commissions for simplicity or if you are modeling a hypothetical position.

 Note: This part only applies to the macro-powered Excel versions.
-Strategy selection dropdowns are not available in the ODF version (you can still find strategy specifications the Strategies sheet).
+Strategy selection dropdowns are not available in the ODF and NoVBA versions (you can still find strategy specifications the Strategies sheet).

 In the Main sheet, you can select an option strategy from the dropdown box in cell E6 (“Select Strategy”) and the calculator fills the leg inputs with example values.
 This has two main uses: